 In the following example, you can see that the image has been highlighted and its role, graphic, name, "Road, Asphalt, Sky, Clouds, Fall", and the color contrast ratio, 3.46, appears in the information bar above it.

-Contrast ratio information is particularly useful when you are designing the color palette for your website because if the contrast is not sufficient, readers with visual impairments such as color blindness will be unable to read the text.
-The Web Content Accessibility Guidelines (WCAG) Guideline 1.4 specifies 4.5.1 as the minimum contrast ratio between the foreground and background color for body text, and 4.5.1 for headings, for AA compliance (criterion 1.4.3).
-For AAA compliance, the specified ratios are 7.1 for body text, and 4.5.1 for headings (criterion 1.4.6).
+Contrast ratio information is particularly useful when you are designing the color palette for your website because if the contrast is not sufficient, readers with visual impairments such as low vision or color blindness will be unable to read the text.
+See Color contrast for details about recommended contrast ratios.

 The color contrast in the image above is 2.86, so potentially not enough contrast to make it easy to read.
 Notice the warning symbol that indicates that the contrast fails to meet the acceptable contrast ratio.

-As of Firefox 65, viewing this information for some foregorund text that has a complex background image (e.g. a gradient) will give you a range of color contrast values.
+As of Firefox 65, viewing this information for some foreground text that has a complex background image (e.g. a gradient) gives you a range of color contrast values.
 For example:

 In this example, the contrast ranges from 4.72 to 5.98.
 The numbers are followed by AAA and a checkmark in green, indicating that the large text has a contrast ratio of 4.5:1 or more, meeting the criteria for enhanced contrast, or Level AAA.